gbenezer/ControlODESymulation/README.md

 #### Phase 1 (Current):
 - StochasticDynamicalSystem
-    - Assess if possible to define pure diffusion systems and fix if not currently possible
+    - Add final test fixture (non-additive diagonal noise process) and debug if needed
+    - Formalize/document how to specify pure noise (no drift) processes
 - DiffEqPyIntegrator class
     - Instantiate/code deterministic DiffEqPyIntegrator and associated unit tests (and ensure they pass)
     - Modify IntegratorFactory to handle deterministic DiffEqPyIntegrator objects and update unit tests